Phase 1: 1998 to 2003

 Micro-Enterprise Development Programme (MEDEP)

-Eighty-three percent of Nepal's population lives in rural areas.
-The lack of income-earning opportunities in these areas is a central cause of the widespread poverty and worsening food security in the country.
-It also forces ever more Nepalis to leave home to seek work in Nepal's towns and cities, in India and further afield.
-The sustainable development of Nepal's villages depends on generating many new local jobs, especially for the rapidly growing number of young job seekers.
-The Government's Three-Year Interim Plan (2010-2013) aimed at providing entrepreneurship development training to more than 56,000 due to its importance in removing a major grievance that fuelled the conflict...Read More
+Over eighty percent of Nepal's population lives in rural areas.
+The lack of income-earning opportunities in these areas is a central cause of the widespread poverty and unemployment in the country.
+It forces over half a million youths to leave home country to seek work in India, gulf and East Asian countries.
+The sustainable development of Nepal's villages depends on generating many new local jobs through the development of local resources based small businesses to meet the job requirements for ever growing number of young job seekers, higher consumption propelled by remittance and country's soaring trade deficit...Read More

 What have we accomplished so far

-- In 2014, with funding from the Australian Government, the Micro Enterprise Development Programme (MEDEP) continues to support the Government of Nepal to implement its Micro-Enterprise Development for Poverty Alleviation (MEDPA) project in 50 districts, creating more than 6,600 micro entrepreneurs, while UNDP’s direct intervention created an additional 4,700 in the same year.
+- In 2014, MEDEP continued to support the Government of Nepal to implement its Micro-Enterprise Development for Poverty Alleviation (MEDPA) programme in 55 districts, creating more than 6,600 micro entrepreneurs with the resources of Nrs.
+126 million (USD 1.3 million) from the government treasury.
+MEDEP’s direct intervention created an additional 4,700 micro entrepreneurs in the same year.
 Over 70 percent of these new micro entrepreneurs are women, 25 percent are Dalits and 43 percent are from indigenous nationalities.

 - A further 11,700 micro-entrepreneurs received support to expand or revive their enterprises, including in labeling, packaging, exposure visits, and market linkages.
 As a result of hiring by micro-entrepreneurs, a total of 16,000 jobs were created.